strangergwenn/EchoRAM/API.md

 }
 ```

-## Heartbeat
+## Updates

-Heartbeats are data commands writing new information about the player.
+Updates are data commands writing new information about the player.
 This should be the entire player state, as it will overwrite the existing data entirely.
 You can send any JSON formatted data here.

 ```
 {
-	"heartbeat" :
+	"update" :
 	{
 		"privateId" : "<identifier>",
 		"data" :